aialuke/task-beacon-app/README.md

 This project uses modern development practices including TypeScript strict mode, comprehensive testing, and performance monitoring.

-For detailed development guidelines, see the documentation in the `docs/` directory.
+For detailed development guidelines, see the `CLAUDE.md` file and documentation in the `.cursor/rules/` directory.